 City Council is the governing body of the municipality of Pickering.
 Council is made up of 1 mayor and 6 councillors.
 The Mayor represents all Pickering residents and the Councillors represent 1 of 3 wards.
-The last municipal election was held on October 25, 2010.
+The next municipal election will be held on October 27, 2014.
 The Mayor and Councillors serve a 4 year term.

 Municipalities are governed by municipal councils.
 The job of municipal councils is to make decisions about municipal financing and services.
 In Ontario, the head of Municipal Council is either called the Mayor or the Reeve.
 The Members of Council are either called Councillors or Aldermen.

 The Mayor and Regional Councillors sit on both the City Council and the Council of the Regional Municipality of Durham.
 The City Councillors sit on City Council only.
 The Mayor and all Councillors serve a 4 year term.